peteroupc/peteroupc.github.io/random.md

 As I see it, there are two kinds of random-number generators (RNGs) needed by applications, namely--

-- unpredictable random generators (also known as "cryptographically strong" or "cryptographically secure"), and
+- unpredictable random generators, and
 - statistically random generators.

 The following is a sketch of a C programming interface that specifies two functions that could meet these two needs.